Oct

 It's not like the living font of Jesus' mercy is running dry, or is measurable.

-But, Jesus does know the measure of our mercy, and it's quite a thing to realize that our measure of mercy will be the measure which he and others will use for each us (Matthew 7,1-2).
+But, Jesus does know the measure of our mercy, and it's quite a thing to realize that our very measure of mercy will be the measure which he and others will use to judge each us (Matthew 7,1-2).

 PREACHING HOUR TV